rmccrear/lv-3-may-2024/week-3/week-3.md

   - Finishing the homepage by adding responsive features and ensuring accessibility.
   - Adding additional pages (e.g., About Us, Contact) using Bootstrap and Tailwind CSS for design consistency.

-- **Hour 3:** Practice Session - Building a Portfolio Page
+- **Hour 3:** Practice Session - Building a "Sweets Storefront" Website
-  - Students apply the skills learned by building out a personal portfolio page.
-This includes setting up the project, choosing a design theme, and implementing responsive design with Bootstrap or Tailwind CSS.
+  - Create a captivating website for a fictional sweets storefront that specializes in candies and cookies.
+The website should include three main pages:
+    1. **Home Page**: An enticing landing page that showcases featured sweets and introduces the brand.
+    2. **Products Page**: A detailed page that lists available sweets, including candies and cookies, with images and descriptions.
+    3. **Visit Us Page**: A page providing information on the physical storefront location, hours, and contact details.
+Encourage visitors to explore the store in person.
+  - This project encourages students to apply responsive web design principles using Bootstrap and Tailwind CSS, enhancing their ability to craft visually appealing and user-friendly web experiences.

 ### Day 5: Review and Practice